transmitic/transmitic/README.md

 **Bittorrent**
 Transmitic is not bittorrent, and cannot download the same file from multiple peers to download it faster.
-Users connect directly to one another directly via IP.
+Users connect to one another directly via IP.

 **File Syncing**
 Transmitic does not have any file syncing capability and should never be used for this purpose.